Alpang54/CZ3002-Assignment2/README.md

-# CZ3002-Assignment3
+# CZ3002-Assignment2
-Repository for assignment 3 of cz3002 course in NTU
+Repository for assignment 2 of cz3002 course in NTU

+Java Development Kit 8 or later.
+Java 7
+Apache Tomcat 8